 Philip Flynn was tending bar at the Hotel O’Connor on Frankstown Avenue in East Pittsburgh when it was robbed by three masked members of the infamous “Blue Bandana” gang on September 14, 1923.

 After refusing the demand for money, Flynn was shot in the stomach.
+The assailants fled.
 The robbery was part of a crime spree.

 Flynn died on September 18, 1923.

 Albert Carelli, an 18-year old member of the gang whose already impressive criminal record began at age 12, was caught in a police dragnet and arrested for shooting Flynn.
 So began one of the longest and strangest capital cases in the annals of Allegheny County.

 Also arrested were Raymond Dugan and George Thompson.
 Police claimed the three young men confessed to the murder and reenacted the scene for police.
 The men claimed they were beaten and coerced.

-At trial, Carelli denied any involvement in the Flynn case, claiming instead he was beaten into confessing and that he was in Ohio at the time of Flynn’s death.
+At trial, Carelli denied any involvement in the Flynn case, claiming instead he was beaten into confessing and that he was in Burton, Ohio, at the time of Flynn’s death.
 That claim was supported by a relative whose home Carelli said he was visiting as well as a number of others from that area.

-Carelli was convicted of first-degree murder on March 17, 1924.
-His companions were subsequently found guilty of second-degree murder.
+Carelli, who was tried first, was convicted of first-degree murder on March 17, 1924.
+Thompson was convicted of voluntary manslaughter and Dugan was convicted of second-degree murder.
 After his motion for a new trial was rejected, Carelli was sentenced to death on June 24, 1924.
 He maintained his innocence throughout the case.